 Moss Agates have an extensive history in the use of ornaments and jewelry.
 Stones that have a broad, white background can resemble a forest with fallen snow, or conversely resembling forest floors.
 White backgrounds can be enhanced by pairing with clear quartz.
-This stone adds a calm and quite pattern when used in jewelry and can be paired with other stones to enhance the metaphysical properties as well as its aesthetic qualities.
+This stone adds a calm and quiet pattern when used in jewelry and can be paired with other stones to enhance the metaphysical properties as well as its aesthetic qualities.
 This stone is versatile and can be used in virtually any form of jewelry including rings, earrings, amulets, and more.
 The stone can also be produced into beads to further enhance its applications and usage in jewelry.

 Historically, when used as a talisman, Moss Agates were worn by warriors to promote strength and victory as well as protection from natural hazards such as exposure to poisons and venom.
-Amulets can be worn to ward off negative energies and physical dangers caused by nature such as high winds and lighting caused by the weather and to protect from unsafe sailing conditions when on the water or ocean.
+Amulets can be worn to ward off negative energies and physical dangers caused by nature such as high winds and lightning caused by the weather and to protect from unsafe sailing conditions when on the water or ocean.
 Additionally, when worn as a talisman or necklace, Moss Agates are what are considered ‘seeker transformer’ crystals and can function as compasses for the soul in directing the mind and spirit to new opportunities and positive change for the wearer.

 There are many ways to purchase, make, and wear Moss Agate jewelry.
 Pendants can be purchased as is or worn as a necklace.
 Pendants can come in a variety of sizes, but most commonly are seen cut into a teardrop shape.
 These stones are also excellent when worn as earrings as they produce a quiet and calming appearance and aren’t too vivid or vibrant.